-The VP Conferences and Conference Administrative Coordinator or Graphic Designer shall provide Section Newsletter Editors with conference notices/articles and materials that canare to be included in the Section newsletters and on the Section-websites.
-The Graphic Designer will assist the Publicity Subcommitteework with the CHC, as needed, to design ads that will be sent out to the Sections members and Section liaisons throughout the year to promote the conference, with progressively detailed information.
+The Conference Administrative Coordinator or Graphic Designer shall provide Section Newsletter Editors with conference notices/articles and materials that can be included in Section newsletters and websites.
+The Graphic Designer will assist the Publicity Subcommittee, as needed, to design ads that will be sent out members and Section liaisons throughout the year to promote the conference.